This week: FREE offer, a new Sneak Preview and: How Does Obsessive Compulsive Disorder affect your life?

 It was when stress mounted at work in about 2010 that things started to deteriorate.
 Then somebody noticed my ‘sensitivity to dirt’ and the HR team sent me to see an occupational therapist.
 The conclusion was that I had OCD but that it was not too severe, in fact remarkably mild considering the length of time I had struggled with it, and that the prognosis was good.
 Using the private health scheme I was paid up to, I referred myself to one of the best therapists in the country; Dr David Veale.
-He has written an excellent self-heop book on OCD so if you are interested, it’s on Amazon here.
+He has written an excellent self-help book on OCD so if you are interested, it’s on Amazon here.
 I am going to create a permanent page here for OCD sufferers which will have the link to David’s book and a little bit of information.
-You will find the link in the menu at the top of this blog.

 He then referred me to another therapist who I saw for 4 months during late 2012.
 My health scheme only gave me funding for about 8 sessions.
 During the last few I made a plan to carry out over the next year: I would employ a proper cleaner and get my flat cleaned regularly.
 This certainly seemed to help but then I was made redundant!
 I could no longer afford a cleaner.
 I was still useless at cleaning myself; either to fussy or simply afraid to do it.